wridhdhi/wridhdhi.github.io/_quantum/2020-06-21-Test-Personal-post.md

 ---
 # This is biggest heading

 This statement rules your life daily .
 Yours and mine.
-Everyone's Inherently it means how great the romulans were ? .
+Everyone's Inherently it :kissing_heart: means how great the romulans were ? .
 Yeah.
 A city like Rome , which was the centerpoint of such a golden age in Europe wasn't built in a day.
 It took efforts.
 Decades, ages of inquisitive minds, creative hands , built it brick by brick.
 Something like mathematics, no I mean not solving it.
 Creating it.
 Geometry algebra and all.
 From scratch.
 To  a structure and impartable form the whole golden age. lorem30

 ## This is subheading an a para below it(lb)